ansible/community-docs/integration_tests_quick_start_guide.rst

 Examine the output to see at which step the failure occurred.
 Investigate why, fix, and run again.
 Repeat the cycle until the test passes.

 8. If the test succeeds, write more tests covering as many possible scenarios as possible.
-Refer to the `Cover properly<Cover-properly>`_ section for details.
+Refer to the `Recommendations on coverage<Recommendations-on-coverage>`_ section for details.

 Real-world example
 ------------------